lstodd/airbnb-london-eda/README.md

 ### Dataset

-The dataset we analyse is stored in the data folder, originally sourced from [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
+The datasets we analyse are stored in the data folder, originally sourced from [Inside Airbnb](http://insideairbnb.com/get-the-data.html).

+We compare 2020 and 2019 data, to see the difference before and after coronavirus.

 * **calendar.csv** contains the listings, availability and price per date.
 * **listings.csv** contains detailed information on each listing including name, description and cancellation_policy.